thejud/text-processing-cookbook/README.md

 the command is indented by one space.
 I find it annoying to remove the "$ " prefix from commands when copying and pasting from a page.

-I also use the `cat foo | bar` form rather than `bar < foo` because I've fat-fingered '>' instead of '<' one too many times, overwriting my source file.
+I also use the `cat foo | bar` form in many places rather than `bar < foo` because I've fat-fingered '>' instead of '<' one too many times, overwriting my source file.
 Additionally, I also use most of these scripts as part of a larger pipeline, so there's often another step.
 Here's an example of how a command and its output will be formatted.

     seq 10 | head -3
      1
      2
      3

+Finally, unless otherwise noted, the commands should handle more than one line of input even I only provide one line of input, e.g.
+`echo foo,bar,baz | csvlook -H`.

-## Extracting data
+## EXTRACTION

 Extraction is a subset of transformation, but it is important enough to have its own section.